PinCarBR/folder-autobackup/README.md

 ### Configure environment variables
 2. If you want to change the backup frequency, just change the `FREQUENCY` parameter inside .env file
 3. The following options are available: `15min`, `hourly`, `daily`, `weekly` and `monthly`
-4. If you have any issues to execute the backup due to `Authentication plugin 'caching_sha2_password' cannot be loaded` error, please run the following command on the MySQL database: `ALTER USER 'root' IDENTIFIED WITH mysql_native_password BY 'your_root_password';`
 5. The maximum historic size of backup files is given by the env variable `HIST_SIZE`, adjust it to your needs

 ### Execute all the services